-Celebrate Summer - Tiki Style!
+Celebrate Tiki Culture!

-First, let's explore how Tiki culture came about in North America
+First, let's explore how Tiki culture came about in North America.

 The history of Tiki dates back to ancient Polynesia.
 Carvings of tiki gods were first discovered in Polynesia, and were said to represent specific Polynesian Gods.
 When I visited Hawaii in 2017, here's a few photos that I took.